bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/firewall-rule.md

 A: BES Client (ICMPv4)
 {% endqna %}

-# action of &lt;firewall rule&gt; : string

-Returns the action that the firewall rule performs on incoming connections that match its criteria.
-The possible return values are:
-* `Allow`
-* `Block`

-Example running the QnA on a Mac computer showing the firewall rule actions.
+Example running the QnA on a Mac computer showing the target application of each firewall rule that allows network traffic.
 Only the first 3 answers are shown.

 {% qna %}
-Q: actions of rules of firewall
+Q: (application name of it) of rules whose (action of it = firewall action 1) of firewall
-A: Block
+A: com.apple.iBooksX
-A: Allow
+A:
-A: Allow
+A:
 {% endqna %}

 # application name of &lt;firewall rule&gt; : string